Take-Home Pay Estimator

 has its own income tax bands and rates, diverging meaningfully from the rest of the country.
 For uses six bands (Personal, Starter 19%, Basic 20%, Intermediate 21%, Higher 42%, Advanced 45%, Top 48%).
 A taxpayer earning 50,000 pays several hundred units more income tax than a rest-of-taxpayer at the same salary. payroll taxes is-wide.
 If you're comparing vs rest-of-jobs, the gross salary comparison misses real differences in take-home.
 The calculator above defaults to rest-of-rates; for precision, adjust or use a -specific tool.

-The benefit-in-kind complication
+The non-cash benefit complication

 What this calculator does